CerebriumAI/Tutorial-Ingress-Canary/tutorial.md

 python train.py
 ```

 There is also a `bentofile.yaml` which we can use to build the two Bentos into a service.
 You will need to run `bento build` twice, modifying the `fraud_detection_service.py` file to use the correct model.
 You can do so by changing the `model_type` variable in `train.py`.
-Note the tags of each Bento.
+Note the tags of each Bento when they have been built for each model.

 ```python
 #### ... in fraud_detection_service.py